svlad-90/livelooping/md/input-controller/input-controller.md

 ## FX parameters

 The possibility to save complex patterns and instantly switch between them is awesome.
-But it is not eanough.
-You should be able to manipulate with the selected sound at realtime, in order to add additional diversity.
+But it is not enough.
+You should be able to manipulate the selected sound in real time, in order to add additional diversity.

 In order to do this you can use 8 FX parameters:

 ![FX parameters](./resources/fx-parameters.jpg)

-Depending on the confitions, which are described [here](#fx-units), those parameters can be assigned to different control elements of the VST plugins.
+Depending on the conditions, which are described [here](#fx-units), those parameters can be assigned to different control elements of the VST plugins.

 ----